SmartyMJ/mern-todo-app/README.md

 **Notes**
 - This project was created during Maker Week 2019 at The New York Times.
-- Some of the code was adapted from [this CodingTheSmartWay.com tutorial](https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/).
+- Some of the code was adapted from a CodingTheSmartWay.com [tutorial](https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/).